php-fig/fig-standards/proposed/extended-coding-style-guide-meta.md

 PSR-2 was accepted in 2012 and since then a number of changes have been made to PHP, most notably recent changes for PHP 7, which have implications for coding style guidelines.
-Whilst PSR-2 is very comprehensive of php functionality that existed at the time of writing, new functionality is very open to interpretation.
-PSR-N seeks to provide a set way that both coding style tools can implement, projects can declare ahearance to and developers can easily relate to between different projects for these coding style reducing cognitive friction.
+Whilst PSR-2 is very comprehensive of PHP functionality that existed at the time of writing, new functionality is very open to interpretation.
+PSR-N seeks to provide a set way that both coding style tools can implement, projects can declare adhearance to and developers can easily relate on between different projects for these coding style reducing cognitive friction.

 PSR-2 was created based upon the common practices of the PHP FIG projects at the time